MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 The difference between the class and the id is that the class can be used for multiple elements but the **id should be unique** in the HTML document.

+Since ID should be unique, you shouldn't use the same id more than once in the same HTML document.

 ### Grouping

 You can group multiple elements to apply the same style to them using a `div` element.